ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # About the Browser Tool

 ## Security
 This is a locally hosted browser app, so it is safe from common web-based attacks.
-Security during Elastic querying is provided by access through a VPN, and credentials required.
+Security during Elastic querying is provided by access through a VPN and required credentials.
 Once the data is in the Flask app, web_app/app.py protects honeypot data from HTTP verb tampering by rejecting unsafe HTTP methods.

 Due to the lack of functions (no outward querying, use of APIs, forward facing authentication, file upload), most common web-exploits cannot be performed.
 This app has been through a team-led security review, but will require aditional reviews to be compliant depending on where the system is deployed.
 Please contact a member of the team if a security vulnerability is found.